 The plaintiffs then petitioned the Fifth Circuit to rehear the case en banc in order to reconsider the panel’s surprising decision, and TINA.org filed an amicus curiae brief in support of that petition.
 On March 12, 2016, the Fifth Circuit granted the petition to rehear the case.
 TINA.org then filed an amicus curiae brief in support of the District Court’s decision to certify the class and, on September 30, 2016, the Fifth Circuit Court of Appeals affirmed the District Court’s decision, meaning that the case may indeed proceed as a class action, a big win not only for the plaintiffs in this case, but for consumers nationwide deceived by other similar schemes.

-Then, in April 2017, the defendant companies asked the United States Supreme Court to review the case by filing a Petition for a Writ of Certiorari, which SCOTUS refused to do, meaning that the Fifth Circuit decision affirming the District Court’s decision to certify the plaintiff class stands.
+Then, in April 2017, the defendant companies asked the United States Supreme Court to review the case by filing a Petition for a Writ of Certiorari, which, in October 2017, SCOTUS refused to do, meaning that the Fifth Circuit decision affirming the District Court’s decision to certify the plaintiff class stands.

 Multi-Level Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits.